 “Imaging of the heart is crucial for health care professionals to enable the diagnosis, prevention, and long-term care of our patients at risk or with known heart disease,” said Choi, who has been delivering care during the pandemic.
 “We outline approaches that enable collaborative, innovative, and adaptive care, while emphasizing important safety measures for patients and staff.
 Through this, we aim to support health care professionals in effectively caring for heart disease patients while abating the spread of virus.”

-The article, “Society of Cardiovascular Computed Tomography guidance for use of cardiac computed tomography amidst the COVID-19 pandemic Endorsed by the American College of Cardiology,” can be found at www.sciencedirect.com/science/article/pii/S1934592520301258 and https://scct.org/page/COVID-19.
+The article, “Society of Cardiovascular Computed Tomography guidance for use of cardiac computed tomography amidst the COVID-19 pandemic Endorsed by the American College of Cardiology,” can be found at Science Direct and the Society of Cardiovascular Computed Tomography.